Idaho State Bengals football: John Vesser era (1941–1951)

 Wick's successor, John Vesser, stayed nine total seasons with Idaho State.
 He was the head coach when Idaho State moved from being an independent program to being a member of the Rocky Mountain Athletic Conference (RMAC).
 In total, he had a record of 41–27–6 (.595).

 Babe Caccia era (1952–1965)

-Babe Caccia played as both a center and a linebacker when he played for Idaho State (then known as Idaho Southern Branch) in 1936 and 1937, and he was arguably the most successful head coach in the history of the program.
-Babe stayed with the Bengals for 14 seasons, the most of any head coach, and saw six conference titles during his stay.
+Babe Caccia played as both a center and a linebacker when he played for Idaho State (then known as Idaho Southern Branch) in 1936 and 1937.
+Babe was the head coach of the football program for 14 seasons, the most of any head coach, and won six conference titles.
 This included the first ever Big Sky title in 1963.
 After his run as head coach, he became assistant athletic director for Idaho State from 1965 to 1979, and athletic director from 1979 to 1986.
 For one year in 1976, he acted as line coach for the Edmonton Eskimos (now Edmonton Elks) of the Canadian Football League (CFL).
 He boasted a fairly successful record of 79–38–2 (.664) with Idaho State.